digitalrebar/doc/principles/concepts/attribute_injection.rst

 operational approach means that deployments are composed of layered services (see emergent services) instead of locked "golden" images.
-The layers can be maintained independently and allow users to compose specific configurations *a la cart*.
+The layers can be maintained independently and allow users to compose specific configurations *a la carte*.
 This approach works if the layers have clean functional boundaries (FuncOps) that can be scoped and managed atomically.